Serving the Greater Houston Metro-plex

 Member: National Academy of Elder Law Attorneys (NAELA), Texas Chapter, Board member, 2005-11; President, 2011; Super Lawyers Estate Planning and Probate and Elder Law, 2007-16; Best Lawyers' Lawyer of the Year in Elder Law - Houston Area, 2016 Top 100: Houston Super Lawyers Top List, 2014.

 Contact Wright Abshire, Attorneys today for a consultation.
-To schedule an appointment to discuss your questions about Medicaid eligibility call (713) 660-9595 or Toll Free to (800) 280-4795 or complete our Request for Information form below.
+To schedule an appointment to discuss your questions about Medicaid eligibility call (713) 660-9595 or Toll Free to (800) 280-4795 or visit our company website .

 Best Lawyers and U.S. News & World Report.